edubart/minicoro/README.md

 - The `mco_coro` object is not thread safe, you should lock each coroutine into a thread.
 - Stack space is fixed, it cannot grow.
 By default it has about 56KB of space, this can be changed on coroutine creation.
 - Take care to not cause stack overflows (run out of stack space), otherwise your program may crash or not, the behavior is undefined.
-- On WebAssembly you must compile with emscripten flag `-s ASYNCIFY=1`.
+- On WebAssembly you must compile with Emscripten flag `-s ASYNCIFY=1`.
+- The WebAssembly Binaryen asyncify method can be used when explicitly enabled, you may want to do this only to use minicoro with WebAssembly native interpreters (no Web browser).
+This method is confirmed to work well with Emscripten toolchain, however it fails on other WebAssembly toolchains like WASI SDK.

 # Introduction